harkirat2023/KhataBox--Inventory-B2B-Retail-Management-Platform/docs/SETUP.md

 - **PostgreSQL 16** on port 5432 (database: `khatabox`, user: `khatabox`, password: `khatabox123`)
 - **Redis 7** on port 6379

+> **Note â€” Neon DB vs Local Docker:** For local development, the Docker Compose PostgreSQL is recommended.
+If you prefer using Neon (cloud PostgreSQL), set your `DATABASE_URL` to the Neon pooled connection string with `?sslmode=require`.
+The backend automatically handles SSL via asyncpg's built-in TLS â€” `sslmode` and `channel_binding` parameters are stripped from the connection URL before being passed to asyncpg.

 ### 5. Configure Environment Variables

 #### Backend (`backend/.env`)